DeepLabCut/DeepLabCut/docs/functionDetails.md

 Each label will be plotted as a dot in a unique color (see Figure 4 for more details).

 The user is free to move around the body part and once satisfied with its position, can select another radio button (in the top right) to switch to the respective body part (it otherwise auto-advances).
 The user can skip a body part if it is not visible.
 Once all the visible body parts are labeled, then the user can use ‘Next Frame’ to load the following frame.
 The user needs to save the labels after all the frames from one of the videos are labeled by clicking the save button at the bottom right.
 Saving the labels will create a labeled dataset for each video in a hierarchical data file format (HDF) in the subdirectory corresponding to the particular video in **labeled-data**.
-You can save at any intermediate step and return to labeling a dataset by reloading it!
+You can save at any intermediate step (even without closing the GUI, just hit save) and you return to labeling a dataset by reloading it!

 **CRITICAL POINT:** It is advisable to **consistently label similar spots** (e.g. on a wrist that is very large, try to label the same location).
 In general, invisible or occluded points should not be labeled by the user.
 They can simply be skipped by not applying the label anywhere on the frame.

 OPTIONAL: In an event of adding more labels to the existing labeled dataset, the user need to append the new labels to the bodyparts in the config.yaml file.
-Thereafter, the user can call the function **label_frames** and check the left lower tick box, *Add new labels to existing dataset?* before loading the frames.
+Thereafter, the user can call the function **label_frames**.
+As of 2.0.5: then a box will pop up and ask the user if they wish to display all parts, or only add in the new labels.
 Saving the labels after all the images are labelled will append the new labels to the existing labeled dataset.

 ###  (E) Check Annotated Frames